inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 the impact of an earthquake.
 Earthquakes cover a large area, so mapping every structure in that area is extensive work.

-In Padang the international OpenStreetMap community assisted mapping, totalling roughly 95,000 structures.
+In Padang the international OSM community assisted mapping, totalling roughly 95,000 structures.

 Lets find out how they are affected by the modelled Padang 2009 earthquake.